01 / Redesigning the Request For Information Process

 • Providing visibility into RFI status and history

-• Reducing reliance on email as the primary communication tool
+• Reducing reliance on off-platform communication (for easier auditing)

 • Centralizing information in a format usable by all stakeholders